morihofi/acmeserver/styleguide/Inclusive-Language.md

 - Replace "blacklist" with "blocklist" and "whitelist" with "allowlist" or other neutral terms that convey the intended meaning without racial connotations.

 This guide is inspired by the practices of projects like Chromium and aims to foster an inclusive and respectful coding environment.
-Adopting these recommendations can contribute to a more inclusive culture within the ACME Server project and the broader tech community.